stanford-policylab/opp/py/data_readme_template.md

   example).
 - `officer_id` refers to a single officer throughout their tenure on the state patrol, but it is re-assigned to a new trooper upon an officer's retirement.
+- `raw_DISP_STRING` is used to determine subject race, sex, stop outcome, and search information.
+See processing script for mappings.
+- Violations were mapped from `raw_ORC_STRING`.
+- 2017 data has a slightly different format: information from DISP_STRING and ORC_STRING exist in `raw_DISPOSITIONS` for that year.
+- Additional columns from raw data that may be of interest: `ASINC_STRING`

 ## Cincinnati, OH
 **Data notes**: